 That gave me pause... and, as an introvert myself, I realized that I needed to use my internal "WHOA, wait...
 WHAT?" reaction to fuel a blog post for the greater good.

 Often seen as cold, antisocial, unfriendly, shy or even lonely people, introverts fall prey to several misconceptions.
-So, in many cases, people miss the opportunity to embrace the strengths of an introvert and view them as valuable assets in a work environment.
+So, in many cases, people miss the opportunity to embrace the strengths of an introvert and view them as valuable assets in a work environment, especially in a people-focused retail setting.

 Susan Cain, author of Quiet: The Power of Introverts in a World that Can't Stop Talking, gave a TED Talk in 2012 by that is still one of the most watched videos on TED.com.
 Since introverts aren't typically seen as carnival barkers - shouting about themselves to get attention - they seem to be a bit of a modern day enigma.